 Increased impact of LNG, we feel, is therefore an imperative necessity in the interest of equity, growth and improved management of the climate change problems.
 There is no doubt that LNG may be financially a more costly option.
 However, when we factor the carbon emission cost, the arguments in favour of LNG improve.
-As has been brought out in Table 18, the difference between the power generation costs based on imported coal and those based on imported LNG at a carbon price of US\$ 30/tCO2 are far from substantial.
+As has been brought out in Table 18, the difference between the power generation costs based on imported coal and those based on imported LNG at a carbon price of US\$ 30/ tCO2 are far from substantial.
 The differences will come down further with the impact of the export of shale gas from beyond North America on the international prices of natural gas.

 Relative prices of imported coal and LNG will keep on changing.
 What is, however, important is the logic of unavoidable dependence on LNG in view of the constraints related to availability of domestic coal and natural gas.
 The Ministry of Power has indicated (Press Information Bureau, 2012) that there had been a generation loss of 9 billion units (BU) and 11 BU due to shortage of coal and gas respectively in 2011-12.
-There is nothing to indicate that the situation will improve drastically in the near future.
 We have to plan for adequate availability of power which is so essential for economic growth and general well-being of the people.

-No amount of increased availability from nuclear power (because of problems of fuel availability) power based on renewable energy (at the technology of the moment or of the foreseeable power) or hydel power (because of geological and resettlement concerns) can make up for a major shortfall in thermal power based on coal and natural gas.
+No amount of increased availability from nuclear power (because of problems of fuel availability), power based on renewable energy (at the technology of the moment or of the foreseeable future) or hydel power (because of geological and resettlement concerns) can make up for a major shortfall in thermal power based on coal and natural gas.
 The installed capacity of the power sector based on all fuels stands at approximately 200,000 MW as on 31st March 2012.
-Nuclear power capacity addition targeted in the 12th Five Year Plan is 2,800 MW as against the current capacity of 4,780 MW.
-Current renewable capacity stands at 22,000 MW and the planned capacity addition in the 12th Five Year Plan stands at 18,500 MW.
-Further, hydel capacity stands at 39,000 MW as against the planned capacity addition of 9,200 MW.
-The total planned capacity addition during the 12th Plan is about 94,300 MW.
+Nuclear power capacity addition targeted in the Twelfth Five Year Plan is 2,800 MW as against the current capacity of 4,780 MW.
+Current renewable capacity stands at 22,000 MW and the planned capacity addition in the Twelfth Five Year Plan stands at 18,500 MW.
+Further, hydel capacity stands at 39,000 MW as against the planned capacity addition during the Twelfth Plan is about 94,300 MW.
 It is clear that the bulk of this capacity addition will have to be thermal i.e. coal or gas based.
 With constraints on domestic availability of coal and natural gas and difficulties in the import of coal, as has been outlined in this report, there does not appear to be any escape from larger reliance on LNG than that in the current scenario.